Indiana Court Records

 One or both parties may also file for legal separation.
 This allows the couple to live separately but remain duty-bound to each other, according to the settlement terms set by the court.
 A legal separation, however, doesn't end a marriage.

 A divorce is finalized when the judge passes judgment, and the court enters a divorce decree, subject to an appeal.
-Divorce records in Indiana are available with the Clerk of Court in the county where the divorce took place.
-Indiana divorces usually take between 30 to 90 days before completion.
-However, in a contested divorce case where parties have disagreements, the process could take longer.
+Divorce records in Indiana are available from the Clerk of Court in the county where the divorce took place.
+Indiana divorces usually take between 30 and 90 days before completion.
+However, the process could take longer in a contested divorce case where parties have disagreements.

 Are Divorce Records Public in Indiana?